-User Services, a component of Computing and Network Services (CNS), provides consulting, training, and documentation for students, faculty, and staff using computing hardware and software for research and instruction.
-The centrally supported computing systems and services include microcomputer laboratories for instruction and general purpose use, UNIX multi-workstation and timesharing facilities typically used for scientific instruction and research, and an IBM vector processing time-sharing service offering a wide range of instructional and research applications.
+User Services, a component of Computing and Network Services (CNS), provides consulting training and documentation for students, faculty and staff using computing hardware and software for research and instruction.
+The centrally supported computing systems and services include microcomputer and workstation laboratories for instruction and general purpose use, UNIX workstation and timesharing facilities that offer electronic communications and a wide range of instructional and research applications.

 Time-sharing facilities operate 24 hours a day, seven days a week.
-They are accessible from many campus locations via the University's high-speed data network and may also be accessed from residence halls and off campus through lower speed telephone and data services.
-Remote facilities such as the National Science Foundation Supercomputer Centers are reached via the national network serving research and education.
+They are accessible from many campus locations, including residence halls, via the University's high-speed data network and may also be accessed from off campus through lower speed telephone and data services.
+Remote facilities such as libraries and the National Science Foundation Supercomputer Centers are reached via the University's connection to the Internet.

-The University's computer systems provide a full range of scientific and business programming languages, and extensive software libraries offer a large selection of applications in communications, data bases, spreadsheets, graphics, mathematics, numerical analysis, statistics, modelling, text processing, and computer-based instruction.
+The University's computer systems provide a full range of scientific and business programming languages, and extensive software libraries offer a large selection of applications in communications, data bases, spreadsheets, graphics, mathematics, numerical analysis, statistics, modelling, text processing and computer-based instruction.

-Students with a valid University I.D. may use any public microcomputer on campus; students whose course work requires the use of central computing systems are assigned special access accounts by instructors.
+Students with a valid University I.D. may use any public micro-computer on campus; students whose course work requires the use of central computing systems are assigned special access accounts by instructors.
 In addition, all students are eligible for a free "electronic mailbox" for sending and receiving electronic mail.
-Each semester, students receive a computing site map showing the location, hours of operation, and equipment available in each microcomputer and terminal site.
-If students have their own terminal or microcomputer, a telephone, and a modem, they may dial the University's central computing systems and the Library systems, DELCAT and DELCAT Plus, directly.
+Each semester, students receive a computing site map showing the location, hours of operation and equipment available in each microcomputer and terminal site.
+If students have their own terminal or microcomputer and appropriate communications hardware and software, they can reach the University's central computing systems, the Library systems, DELCAT and DELCAT Plus, and the Internet.

 The focal point of CNS's consulting services is the Consulting Center in 002 Smith Hall.
 The Center assists students with the operation of University-supported hardware and software.
-Support for discipline-specific software is also offered at other sites on campus.
+Support for discipline-specific software is also offered at departmental computing sites.
 The Microcomputing Resource Center (MRC), in 040 Smith Hall, demonstrates hardware and software and provides consultation on the purchase of personal computer equipment available for sale at discounted prices through the University's Computer Warehouse.

 Each semester, User Services offers free classes for students on the use of the mainframe systems and on word processing with microcomputers.
-Students may attend, without charge, any of the classes on microcomputer, workstation, and mainframe applications.
-The schedule of classes is included in a monthly newsletter, available at all computing sites.
-Computer manuals, introductory handbooks, self-paced tutorials, videotapes, and audiotapes are also available to assist students in learning how to use computers effectively.
+Students may attend, without charge, any of the classes on microcomputer, workstation and mainframe applications.
+The schedule of classes is included in UpDate, the University newspaper.
+Computer manuals, introductory handbooks, self-paced tutorials, on-line information, videotapes and audiotapes are also available to assist students in learning how to use computers effectively.
 For further information, call (302) 831-6000 or visit the Consulting Center in 002 Smith Hall.
 (See table of "Computing Sites at a Glance" on the next page.)